mediv0/vue-input-validator/README.md

 <br />

-⚠️ for typescript users you can change your Object type to `IchecksProp` for type checking.
+⚠️ For typescript users, you can change your Object type to `IchecksProp` for type checking.
 ```javascript
 import { IchecksProp } from "@mediv0/vue-input-validator";